Consistent Zero-Shot Imitation with Contrastive Goal Inference: Preliminaries

 \section{Preliminaries}

 \begin{definition} The \textbf{zero-shot imitation learning} problem assumes we are given a single expert trajectory $\tau = \left(s_0, a_0, ..., s_{T}, a_{T}\right)$ at inference time, generated by some unknown expert policy $\pi_E$ with trajectory distribution $p_{\pi_E}(\tau)$.
 No reward function is available.
-We must produce a policy $\hat{\pi}_{CIRL} \in \Pi$ that successfully reproduces the behavior of $\pi_E$ defined by its unknown reward function, thereby achieving low regret. \end{definition}
+We must produce a policy $\hat{\pi}_{CIRL} \in \Pi$ that successfully reproduces the behavior of $\pi_E$ defined by its unknown reward function, thereby achieving low regret. $\hat{\pi}_{CIRL}$ should be inferred from $\pi_E$ with no additional environment interaction, test-time data, or gradient updates. \end{definition}

 To solve this problem, we will model the environment as a goal-conditioned MDP, defining a reward function that depends on a goal and thereby assuming that expert policies $\pi_E$ have behaviors that can be described as goal-reaching.
 Then, we can infer the reward function associated with $\pi_E$ via MaxEnt IRL.
 To do this, we will infer the goal $\hat{g}$ associated with $\pi_E$, and command a goal-conditioned policy to $\hat{g}$ that is trained with CRL.
 In the subsequent sections, we will prove that performing MaxEnt IRL with a goal-conditioned reward is equivalent to performing goal inference.
-We operate in the pure online RL setting, assuming no access to offline expert data during pretraining.
-This includes no access to the test-time goal distribution, a departure from CRL's oracle assumptions.
+We operate in the pure online RL setting, assuming no access to offline expert data or the test-time goal distribution during pretraining, a departure from CRL's oracle assumptions.